 What is Hong Kong’s economic connection to the mainland?

 Meanwhile, Hong Kong relies heavily on the mainland.
 China, the top destination for Hong Kong exports, accounted for more than half of the city’s total trade in 2015.
 More than half of the mainland’s outward FDI stock is destined for Hong Kong, though much of this investment is later channeled overseas.
-Hong Kong’s seemingly growing economic dependence on the mainland market signals that any economic hiccups in China will bear repercussions in the southern economic hub.
+Hong Kong’s seemingly growing economic dependence on the mainland market signals that any economic hiccups in China will bear repercussions in the SAR.

 What are the political tensions between Hong Kong and Beijing?